For a company

 Hungary No.

 If the application for registration indicates a non-resident legal person or an unincorporated business association, or the foreign natural person indicated in the application does not have a residence in Hungary, a delivery agent shall be designated in the registration application.
 The delivery agent can be an organization or a natural person with a registered office or permanent residence in Hungary, respectively.
-The delivery agent is responsible for collecting any document relating to the company’s operation and addressed to his principal by a court or other authority and to forward these documents to the principal.
+The delivery agent is responsible for collecting any document relating to the company’s operation and addressed to its principal by a court or other authority and to forward these documents to the principal.

 Ireland Subject to certain exceptions, companies must have at least one director who is resident in an EEA member state.